 Unlike some towns, Belleville isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Belleville are a mix of both white- and blue-collar jobs.
 Overall, Belleville is a town of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Belleville who work in office and administrative support (14.20%), personal care services (13.91%), and teaching (11.45%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 7.97% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Belleville telecommute to their jobs.
+Overall, about 7.97% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Being a small town, Belleville does not have a public transit system used by locals to get to and from work.